Scientists are warning of the dangers of night-time exposure to artificial light.

 Scientists say artificial light, particularly blue light, fools the brain into thinking it’s still daytime.

-“Chronic exposure to artificial light at the wrong time of the evening is dangerous to your health,” clinical psychologist and sleep expert Dr. Michael J. Breus says.
+“Chronic exposure to artificial light at the wrong time of the evening is dangerous to your health,” Dr. Michael J. Breus says.

 “The disruption of healthy sleep cycles is linked to elevated risk of cancer, cardiovascular disease, diabetes and other metabolic disorders, as well as to psychological stress and depression.”